 14 - Once you have returned to the “DNA” register, click the button “Register - Reset”:

-Please note that the “Input Level” and “Output Level” parameters have been initialized to 100.
+Note that the “Input Level” and “Output Level” parameters have been initialized to 0.
 If you want to make the sound pass through the effects, you need to push up the levels like this:

-15 - Change and modify the parameters to play with the pedals, and save the state of each register.
+15 - Change and modify the parameters to be played with the pedals, and save the state of each register.

-To save all 8 registers on the hard drive, you have to click the button “Bank - Save As…”
+To save all 8 registers on the hard drive, you should click the button “Bank - Save As…”

-You receive a dialogue box to save the file containing the complete configuration of all registers.
+A dialogue box will open to let you save the file containing the complete configuration of all registers.